Sudarsan-Sridharan/free-index-funds-books/README.md

 # Free Index Funds, Frugality, and Financial Independence Books
 Free books and videos (maybe long-form blogs) on index funds/index investing and financial independence / early retirement (FIRE).
 Also check out your public library's physical stack as well as their Overdrive/Libby e-subscription. 🇺🇸 Contributions welcome.
+Also some public libraries have Kanopy subscriptions, and there are a number of good Teaching Company lectures on investing, finance, and the stock market.

 ## Recommended